-Once that cat is back in the bag, I can focus on things like indirectly related illnesses such as EPI, nutrient deficiencies, and anything else that isn’t cleaned up by fixing my leaky gut.
+Once that cat is back in the bag, I can focus on things like EPI, nutrient deficiencies, and anything else that isn’t cleaned up by fixing my leaky gut.

 And what about the roots?

-Have you ever tried to remove a tree by continuously cutting it down to the ground, but it just keeps coming back?
+Have you ever tried to remove a weed by continuously cutting it down to the ground, but it just keeps coming back?

 The reason it always returns is because you are missing the root.
 And what’s great is that Functional Medicine Practitioners target the root of disease!

 Addressing the roots of a disease means it won’t come back.
-No “new branches” that look like other autoimmune diseases or chronic illnesses.
+No “new growth” that can become other autoimmune diseases or chronic illnesses.

 Not commonly discussed, leaving an autoimmune disease unchecked may not only lead to worse symptoms of your first diagnosis, but can also lead to a second or third disease.
-This happened to my wife, Anna who was diagnosed first with Hashimoto’s Thyroiditis and then Lupus years later.
+This happened to my wife, Anna who was diagnosed first with Hashimoto’s Thyroiditis and then developed something in the mixed connective tissue disease family years later.